Case Closed: Production

-Case Closed was conceived in 1994, during the rise of mystery genre manga due to the publishing of the series The Kindaichi Case Files; the first chapter appeared in Shogakukan's Weekly Shōnen Sunday on January 19.
+Case Closed was conceived in 1994 during the rise of mystery genre manga due to the publishing of the series The Kindaichi Case Files; the first chapter appeared in Shogakukan's Weekly Shōnen Sunday on January 5.
 Aoyama cites the stories of Arsène Lupin, Sherlock Holmes and the samurai films by Akira Kurosawa as influences on his work.
 When scripting each chapter, he ensures the dialogue remains simple and spends an average of four hours for each new case and twelve for more complicated ones.
 Aoyama's older brother is a scientist who helps him out with the "gimmicks" in the series.
-Each case spans several chapters (except for a handful of shorter cases that only span one), and is resolved at the end where characters explain the details of their solutions in simple terms; an online database consisting of all the cases from the manga was launched in 2007.
-In 2007, Aoyama hinted he had an ending planned out but does not intend to end the series yet.
+Each case spans several chapters (except for a handful of shorter cases that span only one) and is resolved at the end, when characters explain the details of their solutions in simple terms.
+An online database of all the cases from the manga was launched in 2007.
+In 2007, Aoyama hinted that he had planned an ending but did not intend to end the series yet.
 Aoyama and his staff decided to computerize their manga creation process in early 2011, although he still draws with a pen and paper.
 The change began with the final page of chapter 760.